-The setting operates safer recruitment procedures in line with KCSIE 2022 which includes statutory checks on the suitability of staff to work with children.
+The setting operates safer recruitment procedures in line with KCSIE 2023 which includes statutory checks on the suitability of staff to work with children.

-All staff receive information about the setting safeguarding arrangements, the setting's safeguarding statement, staff behaviour policy (code of conduct), Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy Designated Safeguarding Lead (DDSL), and Keeping Children Safe in Education 2022 part 1 and annex B. All staff will sign to say they have read and understood it.
+All staff receive information about the setting safeguarding arrangements, the setting's safeguarding statement, staff behaviour policy (code of conduct), Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy Designated Safeguarding Lead (DDSL), and Keeping children safe in education (2023), part 1 or the condensed version of it in annex A (dependent on their role).
 This applies to the Governing body in relation to part 2 of the same guidance.

-All staff receive safeguarding and child protection training (including online safety) at induction in line with advice from SSCP.
+All staff receive safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction in line with advice from SSCP.
 Training is regularly updated as required, and at least annually to continue to provide them with relevant skills and knowledge to safeguard children effectively.